BASAL CELL CARCINOMA

 No treatment, just observation: new study tracks skin cancer growth

 Knowledge-focused OngoingThis study follows 26 adults with small basal cell carcinomas (a common skin cancer) for up to 3 years.
-Researchers use special cameras and imaging to measure how the tumors grow, without providing any treatment.
-The goal is to learn more about these cancers and find better ways …
+Researchers use special cameras and scans to measure how the cancers change in size and depth.
+The goal is to learn more about tumor growth and find better ways to monitor thes…

 Matched conditions: BASAL CELL CARCINOMA